wefhy/WhyMap/Notes.md

 https://github.com/leonbloy/pngj

+### Compose bugs
+ - Can't use Lazy layouts
+ - It will crash once for no reason.
+If the error is caught and UI is restarted, it'll continue working fine.
+ - LocalDensity.current will cause crashes
+ -

 ### Design choices
 `withLock` implementation found in `UpdateQueue` and `MapAreaAccess` - These are operations that can be accessed from multiple threads but none of them are crucial do be finished quickly.